 Online brands are about to hit the busiest shopping days of the year.
-Sales for Black Friday and Cyber Monday are anticipated to hit $1.1 trillion this year.
+Sales for Black Friday and Cyber Monday are anticipated to hit$1.1 trillion by 2021.

 This means there’s a huge opportunity for online brands to grow their revenue during the holiday season.
 But there’s another equally important opportunity that many brands aren’t even aware of return season.

 Return season is the timeframe from mid-November to mid-January where brands see a huge influx of returns due to the holiday season.
 According to our data, which is based on the past three years of holiday shopping (as of 2021), monthly returns are 31% higher during returns season compared to an average return month.